breatheco-de/content/src/content/misc/code-of-conduct-and-ethics.md

+---
-Welcome to the 4Geeks Academy Code of
+title: "4Geeks Academy Code of Conduct and Ethics"
-Conduct and Ethics.
-This is how we work
+subtitle: "In this article we will explain in detail the terms of conduct and conditions of 4geeks academy"
+author: "mriciglianoc"

+---

 Being a member of the 4geeks Academy team comes with a lot of good things and responsibility.
 Our culture of our work environment is made of how each and every one of us act, speak and behave, every day.